Prag8855/aab/content/guides/freelance-developer-rate.md

 ### Expenses and taxes

 When you are self-employed, you must pay for your workspace, equipment, insurance, etc. Your employer does not help you.
-Those business expenses are tax deductible.
+Those business expenses are [tax-deductible](/glossary/steuerlich%20absetzbar).

 You also pay more for health insurance, because your employer does not pay half of it.